Captain America: Civil War: Future

-Evans' potential return
+Potential Evans' solo film

 According to Feige, Civil War is the conclusion of the Captain America trilogy that began with The First Avenger.
-While it is the final standalone Captain America film in Evans' contract with Marvel Studios, Evans said in September 2015 that he was open to extending his contract past Avengers: Infinity War and Avengers: Endgame, the final films on his contract at the time.
+While it is the final standalone Captain America film in Evans' contract with Marvel Studios, Evans said in September 2015 that he was open to extending his contract past Avengers: Infinity War (2018) and Avengers: Endgame (2019), the final films on his contract at the time.
 In November 2018, Joe Russo said that Evans was "not done yet" with Captain America after Endgame.
 In November 2019, when asked if he would reprise the role of Captain America, Evans responded, "You never say never.
 I love the character.
 I don't know," and added, "It's not a hard no, but it's not an eager yes either."
 In January 2021, Evans was reportedly close to signing a deal to reprise the role of Captain America in at least one future project.
 Evans' involvement was said to be similar to how Downey had supporting roles in other film franchises, such as Civil War, after concluding the Iron Man film series with Iron Man 3 (2013).
 Evans soon said the report was "news to [him]".
-His potential return would be in a project separate from the fourth Captain America film in development.
+His potential return would be in a project separate from Captain America: Brave New World (2025).
+The planned solo film was believed to have also included Hayley Atwell reprising her role as Peggy Carter; however Marvel Studios was unable to get the story for the film to a place to proceed with its development.
+Instead, by late 2024, the studio believed their next Avengers films, Avengers: Doomsday (2026) and Avengers: Secret Wars (2027), were better opportunities to revisit the characters; both Evans and Atwell were expected to reprise their roles in Doomsday, with Atwell also expected to appear in Secret Wars.
+Evans denied that he would be in Doomsday, saying he was "happily retired".
+Evans also appeared in Deadpool & Wolverine (2024), reprising his pre-MCU role of Johnny Storm / Human Torch from 20th Century Fox's Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).